 Autumn is another word used for Fall.
 Fall or Autumn is one of the four seasons.
 The four seasons are Winter, Spring, Summer, and Fall.
 Fall is the season between Summer and Winter.
 The first day of Autumn is at the end of September.

-The unofficial end of the summer season and the beginning of the Fall season is when the children go back to school.
+The unofficial end of the summer and the beginning of the fall is when the children return to school.

 Colors associated with the season are red, yellow, orange, brown, and black.

 Fall begins on the Autumnal Equinox.
 On the Equinox, the sun spends almost the same amount of time above and below the horizon.
 The sunrise and sunset are about 12 hours apart everywhere on Earth.
 The daylight hours are a little longer.

 This happens on the Autumnal Equinox and the Vernal Equinox (in Spring)